edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonConfiguration.md

-# Common Configuration
+# Service Configuration

-The tables in each of the tabs below document configuration properties that are common to all services in the EdgeX Foundry platform.
-Service specific properties can be found on the respective documentation page for each service.
+The configuration for EdgeX services is broken into 2 or 3 layers, 1 or 2 common layers and one private layer.
+The layers are as follows:

+1. Common configuration for all services
+2. Common configuration for Application or Device Services.
+3. Private configuration for each service

+ Each layer is applied upon the previous layer so the lowest layer has highest precedence.
+This allows the lower layers to overwrite the configuration values specified in the upper layers.

 !!! edgey - "EdgeX 3.0"
-    New in Edgex 3.0 the common configuration is now in a single location.
-The source file is loaded into the common section in the Configuration Provider.
-In prior releases the common configuration was duplicated in each service's configuration and in each service's section in the Configuration Provider.
+    This layered configuration is new in EdgeX 3.0

+## Common Configuration

+!!! edgey - "EdgeX 3.0"
+    Common configuration is new in Edgex 3.0

-The common configuration is managed by the **core-common-config-bootstrapper** service, which is divided into 3 sections:
+The common configuration is divided into 3 sections:

 - **All Services**- Configuration that is common to all EdgeX Services See below for details.

 - **App Services** - Configuration that is common to just application services.
 See [App Service Configuration](../../application/GeneralAppServiceConfig) section for more details.
 - **Device Services**- Configuration that is common to just devices services.
 See [Device Service Configuration](../../device/Ch-DeviceServices/#configuration-properties) section for more details.

+When the Configuration Provider is used, the common configuration is seeded by the **core-common-config-bootstrapper** service, otherwise the common configuration comes from a file specified by the [`-cc/--commonConfig` command-line option](../CommonCommandLineOptions/#common-config).

+!!! note
+    Common environment variable overrides set on the **core-common-config-bootstrapper** service are applied to the common configuration prior to seeding the values into the Configuration Provider.
+See [Common Configuration Overrides](../CommonEnvironmentVariables/#common-configuration-overrides) section for more details.

-## Configuration Properties
+### Common Configuration Properties

+The tables in each of the tabs below document configuration properties that are common to all services in the EdgeX Foundry platform.

 !!! edgey "Edgex 3.0"
     For EdgeX 3.0 the **SecretStore** configuration has been removed from each service's configuration files.
-It has default values which can be overridden with environment variables.
-See the [SecretStore Overrides](../CommonEnvironmentVariables/#secretstore-overrides) section for more details.
+It now has default values which can be overridden with environment variables.
+See the [SecretStore Overrides](../CommonEnvironmentVariables/#secretstore-configuration-overrides) section for more details.

 !!! edgey "Edgex 3.0"
     In EdgeX 3.0, the **MessageBus** configuration is now common to all services.
 In addition, the internal MessageBus topic configuration has been replaced by internal constants.
 The new **BaseTopicPrefix** setting has been added to allow customization of all topics under a common base prefix.
 See the new common **MessageBus** section below.